The 20 Best Hereditary Ataxia Doctors in Australia

 Wollongong, NSW, AU

-Mirella Dottori practices in Wollongong, Australia.
+Mirella Dottori practices practicing medicine in Wollongong, Australia.
 Ms. Dottori is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Friedreich Ataxia, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Friedreich Ataxia, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.